 PADI Open Waters (OW) training provides certification to a depth of 18 meters.
 Advanced Open Waters (AOW) will give training to keep you safe to a depth of 30 meters.
 Both of these fall into the definition of Recreational Diving.

 Open Waters Scuba classes don’t help much when it comes to how to pick a good diving computer from all the different options available.
-Advanced Scuba classes aren't help much there either.
+Advanced Scuba classes aren't much help here either.
 Let's face it, they are there to provide training, and not sell dive equipment.

-Once you know you want a big part of your recreation time to be spent diving, you will start to want to own your own gear, rather than hire equipment from the local dive shop.
-The advantage to having your own dive computer, is that you'll quickly become familiar with its functions.
+Once you know you want a big part of your free time to be spent diving, you'll want to own your own gear, rather than hiring equipment from the local dive shop.
+A big advantage to owning your own dive computer, is that you'll quickly become familiar with its functions.

 All dive computers are suitable for beginners, and also for virtually all Recreational diving.

-You really need to work out what features you want, and then just go for it.
+All you really need to do is work out what features you want, and then just go for it.

 Beginners Scuba Dive Computer Pricing